ianaldrighetti/snowcms/trunk/README.txt

 1) Of course, you have done this, downloaded it. ;)
 2) Upload it to your server or where ever you want to install it.
+3) Be sure to CHMOD your config.php to 0777!
-3) Access the directory of where install.php is in your browser, and SnowCMS will automatically send you to the installer.
+4) Access the directory of where install.php is in your browser, and SnowCMS will automatically send you to the installer.
-4) Input your MySQL database details, and hit Continue.
+5) Input your MySQL database details, and hit Continue.
-5) If it succeeded, proceed to give your details, like directory paths (though they should be put in correctly by default, just check to make sure) and your administrative account details, Hit continue.
+6) If it succeeded, proceed to give your details, like directory paths (though they should be put in correctly by default, just check to make sure) and your administrative account details, Hit continue.
-6) After that, it should successfully install, and you can login.
+7) After that, it should successfully install, and you can login.
-7) Remember to DELETE install.php!
+8) Remember to DELETE install.php!

 =======================================================